seunboy1/EC2-Streamlit-App/README.md

         export openai_key=your key
     ```
    Nt: you have to reconnect to your ec2 instance to see the changes.
-6. Edit the security group of your ec2 to allow inbound from 8501, since streamlit uses the 8501 port
+6. Edit the security group of your ec2 to add an inbound rule for port 8501, since streamlit uses the 8501 port.
    ![inbound](assets/inbound.png)
 7. Run streamlit app in background
     ```bash